Dylan-Chang/blog/php5.md

 ## object－oriented
 ### syntactic sugar
 When Zeev Suraski added the object-oriented syntax back in the days of PHP 3, it was added as "syntactic sugar for accessing collections."

+## Exception handling.

+PHP 5 adds the ability for the well-known TRy/throw/catch structured exception-handling paradigm.

 ## Namespace